amine-tayani/spotify-cl/README.md

 Spotify-cl uses the following technologies:

-- 🔥 Next.js 13.4.4: Harnessing the new features of Next.js, including App router for parallel and intercepted routes, layouts, and more.
+- 🔥 Next.js 13.4.4 : the latest version of Next.js, which has the stable App router version.
 - 🚀 Typescript: Ensuring type safety and improved developer experience.
 - 🎨 TailwindCSS: Empowering stylish and responsive UI designs with ease.